ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 #### Language Design

 Almost 85% of respondents state that they have never participated in any Solidity language design related activity.
-Around two third of them say they didn't do so because they don't know how, while one third is simply not interested in it.
+Around two thirds of them say they didn't do so because they don't know how, while one third is simply not interested in it.

 7-8% said that they are part of the language design mailing list, have joined one or more language design discussion calls and/or have proposed features or changes to the language by filing GitHub issues.